Constitution, A Man Made Law

 Implementing these proffered standards when making laws for the constitution of a country will ensure that the constitution is aligned to its primary objective, which is to protect people’s rights and welfare; is unambiguous; logical and concise, thereby eliminating chances of litigation.

-SUMMARY: Below are the summary of the points covered in this post.
+SUMMARY: Below is the summary of the points covered in this post.

 • We understood that the constitution is a compilation of laws for governing a country or an organization.